triton-inference-server/pytriton/examples/README.md

 # Examples

-We provide simple examples how to integrate the PyTorch, TensorFlow2, JAX and simple Python models with Triton Inference Server using pytriton.
+We provide simple examples how to integrate the PyTorch, TensorFlow2, JAX and simple Python models with Triton Inference Server using PyTriton.
 The examples are available at [GitHub repository](../examples).

 ## Samples Models Deployment